pingcap/docs-tidb-operator/en/enable-tls-between-components.md

 ## Upgrade a non-TLS cluster to a TLS cluster

-This section describes how to enable TLS encryption for an existing non-TLS TiDB cluster.
+This section describes how to enable TLS encrypted communication for an existing non-TLS TiDB cluster.

 > **Note:**
 >